jtsoya539/windows-sdk-versions/index.md

 ---
 {::options parse_block_html="true" /}

-This is an overview of all Android versions and their corresponding identifiers for Android developers.
-Anyone is welcome to open [an issue or pull request](https://github.com/ebelinski/apilevels).
+This is an overview of all Windows 10 and Windows 11 versions and their corresponding identifiers for Windows developers.
+Anyone is welcome to open [an issue or pull request](https://github.com/jtsoya539/windows-sdk-versions).
 Happy developing!
 {: #intro}

 <div id="compact-toc">